Meet Dr. Carrie Elk

 In January 2014, Elk Institute for Psychological Health & Performance was estabished as a 501(c)3 organization.

 Dr. Elk who is an Honorary Wing Commander for the 927 th Air Refueling Wing at MacDill Air Force Base, also serves as a member of the (ESRG) Employers Support of the Guard and Reserve, and the Florida Behavioral Health Alliance.
-She travels around the country speaking on mental health and performance topics, offers treatment to warriors and their families in need, collaborating with GallantFew, The Florida Behavioral Health Alliance, Combat Wounded Veteran Challenge, Vets On Media, and other organizations.
-Dr. Elk has a recurring radio segment “Training for Tactical Athletes” on “Tipping Point” with Boone Cutler and is frequently quoted as an expert in combat veterans mental health issues by the media.
+She travels around the country speaking on mental health and performance topics, offers treatment to warriors and their families in need, collaborating with military and veteran organizations worldwide.
+You may recall Dr. Elk from her previous recurring radio segment “Training for Tactical Athletes” on “Tipping Point” or her current “Military Minute” segments on WFLA/WTTA.
+She is frequently quoted as an expert in combat veterans mental health issues by the media.